-The seasonal cycle of particle export is comparable to previous studies, when averaged over large-scale coherent biomes (Fig. 5).
+The seasonal cycle of particle export is comparable to previous studies, when averaged over large-scale coherent biomes (Fig. 6).
 However, significant discrepancies are also revealed.
 In general, our seasonal cycle is more muted than previous work, suggesting weaker month-to-month variability in some regions, while other regions match previous reconstructions more closely.

-Similar to other estimates, we capture well-known seasonal export pulses associated with spring phytoplankton blooms in the North Atlantic and North Pacific Oceans.
-Over most of the tropics, our reconstruction reveals nearly constant export through the year, and a slight asymmetry about the equator, with more pronounced seasonality in the Northern Hemisphere compared to the Southern Hemisphere.
 The most significant discrepancy is observed in the Southern Ocean, in particular in the Antarctic zone, where our reconstruction is substantially higher than previous estimates, with sustained export throughout winter months.
-We discuss this deviation in detail in Section 3.2.
+We discuss this deviation in Section 3.2.